 - 6 cups blackberries (4 to 5 cups if they are large berries)

 - 1 cup water

-- In the bottom of a 9×13 baking dish, pour one box of yellow cake mix.
+- In the bottom of a 9×13-inch baking dish, pour the box of dry yellow cake mix.

-- Spread blackberries over the top of the cake mix.
+- Spread the blackberries over the top of the cake mix.

 - Sprinkle on 1 to 2 tablespoons of sugar (depending upon how sweet they are).

 - Pour 1 cup of water over the top of the berries and cake mix then shake the pan so water settles into the bottom.
 If berries aren’t very juicy, add a little more water.
 If they are plump, a little less.

 - Cut the butter into 8 pieces and spread out over the top.

 - Bake for 35 to 40 minutes.